QuietJoon/ProbabilisticMap/README.md

-Probability Distribution
+ProbabilisticMap
 ====

-`Probability Distribution` is provisional name.
+`ProbabilisticMap` is provisional name.
 SHOULD BE RENAMED!